 The Operational Framework is intended to accompany the Global Strategy 2016 and to serve as a resource for national governments and the wide diversity of stakeholders within countries whose contributions are vital to improving the health and well-being of women, children and adolescents – including civil society, the private sector and development partners.
 It offers guidance and options for consideration as countries translate the Global Strategy into national and sub-national strategies and plans, starting with the period 2016-2020.

 Global Strategy - What's new?

-WHO and OHCHR launch landmark working group on health and human rights of women, children and adolescents
+New group to “expand access to health and human rights” for women, children and adolescents

 Country health systems must urgently be strengthened, says new report on Every Women Every Child Global Strategy

 Monitoring priorities for the Global Strategy for Women's, Children's and Adolescents' Health (2016-2030)